International Dragon Boat Federation: History of IDBF

 Although the origins of the sport of dragon boat racing can be traced back at least 2,000 years, its origins as an international sport really only go back to the 1970s.

 In 1976, the Hong Kong Tourist Association invited a crew from Nagasaki, Japan, to compete against nine Hong Kong fishermen crews as part of the annual racing at Shau Kei Wan.
 The objective was to help to promote Hong Kong as a tourist destination during the summer low season.

 The event was a success and more and more international crews started to participate in the racing now held at East Tsim Sha Tsui.
 The local Hong Kong Amateur Rowing Association became involved and helped draft the first ever set of international race rules for dragon boats.

 By 1991, several national dragon boat federations had been formed and it became clear that an international governing body ought to be established.
-So, on 24th June 1991, at a meeting in Hong Kong, the International Dragon Boat Federation was founded.
+So, on 24 June 1991, at a meeting in Hong Kong, the International Dragon Boat Federation was founded.
 The founding national federations were: Australia, China, Chinese Taipei (Taiwan), Great Britain, Hong Kong, Indonesia, Italy, Malaysia, Norway, the Philippines, Singapore, and the United States.

 In 1992, IDBF published its first set of race rules and the technical specifications that would govern the boats and paddles used for racing.

 In 1995, in Yue Yang, China, IDBF held its first World Nations Championships.
 Over 800 athletes representing 14 nations participated.

 In 1996, in Vancouver, Canada, IDBF held its first Club Crew World Championships.
 This attracted over 250 athletes from 10 clubs from six nations.

 Thereafter, the biennial sequence of World Nations Championships one year and Club Crew World Championships the next has been maintained (except for 2020 and 2021 when COVID prevented championships from taking place).

-The sport has grown significantly since those early days and 30 nations (some 3,250 athletes) competed in the 2109 World Nations Championships and an incredible 140 clubs (some 6,200 athletes) competed in the 2018 Club Crew World Championships.
+The sport has grown significantly since those early days and 30 nations (some 3,250 athletes) competed in the 2019 World Nations Championships and an incredible 140 clubs (some 6,200 athletes) competed in the 2018 Club Crew World Championships.

 Objectives

-The seven objectives of the IDBF are:
+The objectives of the IDBF are to: